Youssef-Abo-El-Ela/iMonitor/README.md

 # iMonitor

 ## **Overview**
-The **Patient Monitor GUI** is a software application designed to display and monitor essential vital signs in real time.
+**iMonitor** is a **patient monitoring GUI** designed to display and monitor essential vital signs in real time.
 It provides healthcare professionals with critical insights by continuously tracking patient data and detecting life-threatening arrhythmias.
 The system includes visual alarms and automated email notifications to alert medical staff, ensuring timely intervention and improving patient outcomes.

 ## **Features**
 ✔️ **Real-time Monitoring**: Continuously displays vital signs, including: